philiphendry/blog/tech-notes/msbuild/index.markdown

 </ItemGroup>
 ```

-Transforms can be used to perform a one-to-one conversion of one item collection into another.
-However, the transform must use metadata to specify the new items such that the new list will be a product of the original.
+**Transforms** can be used to perform a one-to-one conversion of one item collection into another and appear in the format _$(<ItemMetaDataName>)_.
+The transform must use metadata to specify the new items such that the new list will be a product of the original.
 The following example converts a list of RESX files into a new list but with the 'resources' extension:

 ```
 _@(RESXFile -> '%(filename).resources')_